turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 This will get enzyme up and running for us, and also allow us to do any additional setup or configuration we might need later on.

-#### Work time!
+#### Research

 Enzyme comes with a lot of helper methods that will allow us to test our components.
-Let's spend another 10 minutes researching your assigned method (same groups as before):
+In your assigned groups, take 10 minutes to research your assigned method.
+Be ready to present to the class with examples:

 1. find()
 2. props()